anne04/multiFusion/README.md

 This repository presents a deep learning model for predicting time to biochemical recurrence by integrating MRI scans coming from different modalities, in particular, ADC, HBV, and T2W.

 ## Packages to install:
+Please see [this](https://github.com/anne04/multiFusion/blob/main/package_installation.md) to setup the environment by installing required Python packages.

+## Running MultiFusion model
 Instructions for running the model are as follows:

 (Assuming you have pulled this repository and set it as current working directory)